EUCAIM/Glossary/2-Glossary.md

 ### User’s Library

-Area of the Dashboard where the authenticated Data Users can add and remove the references of collections selected from the User’s Catalogue (either filtered using the federated query mechanism or not), request access to them, and view and manage their approved or rejected access requests.
+Area of the Dashboard where the authenticated Data Users can add and remove the references of collections selected from the User's Catalogue (either filtered using the federated query mechanism or not), request access to them, and view and manage their approved or rejected access requests.

 [↑ Back to glossary index](#glossary)